swelcher/vol2log/README.md

   -Create a list of known issues with certain plugins as not all plugins produce data that is usable in this format.
     i.e malfind's output

-  -Commenting the code.(Sorry in advance)

-  -Troubleshoot some of the formatting for certain output's.